openstack-archive/senlin/FEATURES.rst

 Actions in Senlin are mostly built-in ones at present.
 There are requirements to incorporate Shell scripts and/or other structured software configuration tools into the whole picture.
-One of the option is to provide a easy way for Senlin to work with Ansible, for example.
+One of the option is to provide an easy way for Senlin to work with Ansible, for example.